Hi there and welcome to Achieve Pilates!

 …so, I went through clearing to get a space on a Sport & Fitness Science course and ended up at Luton University studying many and varied topics from bio-mechanics to sports psychology, nutrition to applied physiology.
 I didn’t really enjoy the white coat lab stuff but loved the more social aspects of the leisure modules so decided during my second year to start developing the additional skills I’d need to work in the ‘real world’.

-I did the Exercise to Music (aerobics!) course – probably still the most challenging qualification I’ve done although it is classed as an ‘entry level’ qualification!
+I did the Exercise to Music (old-school aerobics) course – probably still the most challenging qualification I’ve done even though it is classed as an ‘entry level’ qualification!
 Then in my final year I wrote my dissertation on injury rates in Box-A-Cise classes, so I also gained the qualification as part of my research.

-After uni I got a part-time job as a fitness instructor and gradually worked my way up through all positions gaining experience as a Fitness Manager, Studio Coordinator and Personal Trainer at various gyms around Coventry amd Warwickshire.
-I started teaching Pilates because one of my fitness instructor friends had trained and whilst I was practising the method with Clare I discovered how great it is for strength & posture and how it helped my back mobility and strength – many years of gymnastics had taken it’s toll on my body!
+After uni I got a part-time job as a fitness instructor at a hotel gym and gradually progressed from there to other gyms around Coventry and worked my way up through a variety of roles gaining experience as a Fitness Manager, Studio Coordinator and Personal Trainer.
+I started teaching Pilates because one of my fitness instructor friends had trained and whilst I was practicing the method with Clare I discovered how great it is for strength & posture and how it helped my back mobility and strength – many years of gymnastics had taken it’s toll on my body!
 I gradually built up my reputation and my classes grew so that I could be totally freelance, teaching 20 classes a week – mostly Pilates.

-Ten years ago I lost some of my classes due to Adult Education cut backs and I was offered an opportunity to work full-time for Boxercise as their office manager and to train as a Senior Instructor.
-I worked my way up to Assistant Director and although I relinquished this role in 2014 to focus on my own business I still work for them as their only female Senior Instructor – quite an achievement of which I am very proud!
+Eleven years ago I lost some of my classes due to Adult Education cut backs and I was offered an opportunity to work full-time for Boxercise as their office manager and to train as a Senior Instructor.
+I worked my way up to Assistant Director and although I relinquished this role in 2014 to focus on my own business I am still on their books as their only female Senior Instructor – quite an achievement of which I am very proud!

 Whilst at Boxercise I kept on a few Pilates classes as I couldn’t stop teaching entirely as I love my Pilates clients so much!
-I then spent a couple of years re-establishing myself and building my timetable back up.
+So when I left Boxercise I spent a couple of years re-establishing myself and building my timetable back up.

 In the summer of 2016 my husband and I adopted two young children (they were aged 3 years and 18 months at the time) so a large majority of my time is now devoted to them!

-However I’m still teaching 10 classes a week and working to promote the benefits of Pilates for everyone.
+However I’m now back to teaching 14 classes a week and working to promote the benefits of Pilates for everyone.

 Fran's Wonderful Weekly News